Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 We felt that OTP build tools and Emakefiles were not expressive enough for our needs: as mentioned in `Building Myriad`_, a full, rather complete/complex/powerful build system based on `GNU make <https://www.gnu.org/software/make/manual/make.html>`_ is used by Ceylan-Myriad natively instead.

-It allows to define all the generic rules we wanted, to define many conditional settings, to walk through an arbitrarily nested source tree, to integrate within a layered stack (notably alongside some other ``Ceylan-*`` libraries that depend on Ceylan-Myriad) and to perform a multi-stage build to accommodate the compilation and use of parse-transforms, with their own set of prerequisites.
+It allows to introduce all the generic rules we wanted, to define many conditional settings, to walk through an arbitrarily nested source tree, to integrate within a layered stack (notably alongside some other ``Ceylan-*`` libraries that depend on Ceylan-Myriad) and to perform a multi-stage build to accommodate the compilation and use of parse-transforms, with their own set of prerequisites.

-However, to better integrate with other Erlang developments (which are mostly OTP-compliant), we added the possibility of generating a Myriad *OTP library application* out of the build tree, ready to be integrated into an *(OTP) release* and to be available (soon!) as an Hex package.
+However, to better integrate with other Erlang developments (which are mostly OTP-compliant), we added the (optional) possibility of generating a Myriad *OTP library application* out of the build tree, ready to be integrated into an (OTP) *release* and to be available as an Hex package.
 For that we rely on `rebar3 <https://www.rebar3.org/>`_, `relx <https://github.com/erlware/relx>`_ and `hex <https://hex.pm/>`_.

 OTP Application